Techtonica/curriculum/jquery/jquery.md

 1. Using your Terminal, navigate to your Desktop.

-2. Create a new directory called `jquery-play`.
+2. Create a new directory inside your directory `techtonica-projects` and give it the name`jquery-play`.

 3. Navigate to `jquery-play`.
 Open the whole directory in Atom using the Terminal shortcut you learned in the "Local Development with Atom" lesson.